plrguez/fuse-od-source/Platform/readme.txt

   - Filter Known extensions for load and save
     -----------------------------------------
     Default enabled.
-Highly recommendable to maintain enabled.

-    Only the supported file extensions will be presented in file dialogs for save and some load operations for known media.
+    Only the supported file extensions will be presented in file dialogs for save and load operations for known media.

-    Filter can be switched on/off with `Select` button
+    Filter can be enabled/disabled with `Select` button in file dialogs.

-    Is highly recomendable have enabled this option to avoid overwrite any file that is not for type pretended to save.
+    Enable this option can help to avoid overwrite any file type other than the type pretended to save.
 See also 'Confirm overwrite files' option to prevent overwrite files without advise.

-    Save:
-      Save options for known media types:
+    Filters are applied in save dialogs for:
-         - In the File MenÃº: Save snapshot, Screenshots, Recordings, AY logging, Movie.
+        - Save snapshot, Screenshots, Recordings, AY logging, Movie.
-         - In the Media MenÃº: Tape, Microdrives, Disks (+3, Beta, +D/DISCiPLE, Didaktik).
+        - Media types: Tape, Microdrive, Disk (+3, Beta, +D/DISCiPLE, Didaktik).
-         - Control mapping files use the '.fcm' extension (Options -> Joysticks -> Save control mapping to file)
+        - Control mapping files use the '.FCM' extension (Options -> Joysticks -> Save control mapping to file)
-         - For profiler saves '.prf' extension had been chosen.
+        - For profiler saves '.PRF' extension had been chosen in this port.

-      No filters nor known extension to save:
+      No filters are applied for:
         - Binary data (File -> Save binary data...)

-    Load:
+    Filters are applied in load dialogs for:
+        - Media types: Tape, Disks (+3, Beta, +D/DISCiPLE, Didaktik),
-      Affect to insert/open operations from Media menÃº for this media: Tape, Interface 1, Disk, Cartridges.
+          Interface 1, Cartridges.

-      No filters are applied to load:
+      No filters are applied for:
         - Binary data (File -> Load binary data...)
         - General open files (File -> Open (or L1 + X hotkey)